OpenMendel/MendelIHT.jl/README.md

 **For multivariate analysis, please cite:**

-*Chu BB, Ko S, Zhou JJ, Zhou H, Sinsheimer JS, Lange K. Multivariate Genomewide Association Analysis with IHT. doi: https://doi.org/10.1101/2021.08.04.455145
+*Chu BB, Ko S, Zhou JJ, Jensen A, Zhou H, Sinsheimer JS, Lange K. Multivariate genome-wide association analysis by iterative hard thresholding.
+Bioinformatics.
+2023 Apr;39(4):[btad193](https://academic.oup.com/bioinformatics/article/39/4/btad193/7126408)*

 In the `manuscript` subfolder, one can find all the code to reproduce the figures and tables in our paper.